After a flood, burst pipe or leak, here’s how to restore books damaged by water.

 - Lift book from water holding firmly and allow all excess water to run and drip until all free water has drained away.

 - If books have been lying in dirty water, they can be rinsed under gentle running water from the tap to remove mud or loosely bound dirt.
 Do not brush or rub.

 - Proceed to Stage 2.

 Stage 2: Very damp books

-- Spread absorbent paper or blotter over plastic on workbench.
+- Spread absorbent paper or blotter over plastic on workspace.

-- Stand books on their heads on absorbent material, supported against each other if necessary.
+- Stand books on their ends on absorbent material, supported against each other if necessary.
 Do not try to open the pages at this stage.

-- Position fans and switch on to create soft gentle ventilation, not a wind.
+- Position fans and switch on a low level to create soft, gentle ventilation, not a wind.
 Keep fans operating continuously during the drying process.

-- Change absorbent material on the workbench as often as necessary to take up moisture.
+- Change absorbent material on the workbench as often as necessary to soak up moisture.

 - Remove damp material from area to reduce humidity build-up.